-Solvency II / QIS 5 Yield Curve Methodology
+QIS 5 Yield Curve Methodology for Solvency II

-On May 5th 2011 Scanrate partner Svend Jakobsen was invited by the EIOPA Financial Requirements Expert TP Subgroup in Frankfurt to comment on the Solvency II / Quantitative Impact Study 5 yield curve methodology.
+On May 5th 2011 former Scanrate partner Svend Jakobsen was invited by the EIOPA Financial Requirements Expert TP Subgroup in Frankfurt to comment on the QIS 5 yield curve methodology for Solvency II.

 The presentation covered the following topics: